 The final assessment for each subject will be due on or before the end date of the study period in which the subject is taught.
 The last two weeks of Study Periods 1 and 2 are reserved for formal examinations.
 The week prior to each examination period is reserved for study vacation.

 The last two weeks of all other study periods are generally allocated for the completion of assessment.

 All James Cook University subject offerings are assigned to a study period.
-There are 11 main study periods in Townsville and Cairns, numbered from Study Period 1 through to Study Period 11.
+There are 11 study periods and 3 trimesters in Townsville and Cairns, numbered from Study Period 1 through to Study Period 11 and Trimester 1, 2 and 3.
 There are also a number of additional study periods available only to specific teaching locations or disciplines.

 There are 3 main Study Periods in Singapore, numbered from Study Period 51 – 53.
 There are also a number of additional study periods available for specific purposes.